academe/elavon-epg-psr7/tests/Integration/README.md

 **Problem**: Tests fail with HTTP 401 Unauthorized.

 **Solution**:
-- Verify your `OPAYO_MERCHANT_ALIAS` and `OPAYO_API_KEY` are correct
+- Verify your `ELAVON_MERCHANT_ALIAS` and `ELAVON_API_KEY` are correct
-- Ensure you're using sandbox credentials, not production
+- Ensure you're using UAT credentials, not production
-- Check that your sandbox account is active
+- Check that your UAT account is active

 ### Connection errors

 **Problem**: Tests fail with connection timeout or network errors.

 **Solution**:
-- Verify the `OPAYO_BASE_URI` is correct for your region
+- Verify the `ELAVON_BASE_URI` is correct (`https://uat.api.converge.eu.elavonaws.com`)
 - Check your internet connection
-- Verify the sandbox environment is operational
+- Verify the UAT environment is operational
+- Check Elavon's status page for any outages

 ### Unexpected transaction state